fbaru-dev/nbody-demo/README.md

  # Average Perfomance : 4.0513 +- 0.11807
 ```

-On output is printed with some useful information.
+On output is printed some useful information.
 Colomnwise: s is the
 number of steps; dt is the physical time taking into account the physical
 time integration step; kenery is the kinetic energy of the group of particles;
 time is the computational time taken till that time step; GFlops is the